PixelTortoise/OpenPA/README.md

 ## config.txt is only used for the name of your program, for example if it was named Jarvis, you would say "Jarvis open google" to open google

-Syntax is as followed, do not put a space or newline in front of it
+Syntax is as followed, do not put more than one space after it, a single space does not matter
 ```
 name=(name)
 ```